jdolny/Docs/docs/index.md

 The following operating systems are supported:

 - **Windows 10 Pro - See below for limitation**
+- **Windows 11 Pro - See below for limitation**
 - **Server 2012R2**
 - **Server 2016**
 - **Server 2019**
+- **Server 2022**

-!!! danger "Windows 10 only supports 20 concurrent TCP/IP connections.
-It is not recommened to use Windows 10 for medium / large organizations."
+!!! danger "Windows 10,11 only supports 20 concurrent TCP/IP connections.
+It is not recommened to use Windows 10,11 for medium / large organizations."

 !!! info "Note"
-	Toems requires a 64-bit Windows Server OS with .NET Framework 4.6 or newer installed.
+	Toems requires a 64-bit Windows Server OS with .NET Framework 4.8 or newer installed.

 ## Database Requirements
 Theopenem supports the following databases:

 - MariaDB 10.2 or greater
 - MySQL 5.7 or greater
-- Microsoft SQL Server 2012 or greater

 If you have an existing database cluster with any of the above mentioned applications, you can use it.
 Otherwise, you can create a new server, either on your Application Server or a separate server.
 The database server should have a minimum of 8 GB ram.

-!!! danger "SQL Express is not supported."

 ## Client Requirements (Toec)
 Supported OS's include: